Policy HDR Cotutelle Agreement Procedure

 Procedure

-- The assumption for Cotutelle Agreements is that prior to initiating this procedure, the Cotutelle information resources have been read and understood including the Foreign Interference Notification procedure.
-The Procedure applies to foreign arrangements entered into by staff of the University while engaged in University business or otherwise representing the University with a foreign government or a foreign university that lacks institutional autonomy.
-It also assumes that there have been preliminary conversations and in principle agreement between the HDR Candidate and the Advisory Panel at JCU and at the Partner Institution, that a Cotutelle Agreement will be established.
+1.1 read and understood the Cotutelle information resources, including the Foreign Arrangements Notification Procedure, which applies to foreign arrangements entered into by staff of the University while engaged in University business or otherwise representing the University with a foreign government or a foreign university that lacks institutional autonomy.

-- Once completed the JCU Standard Cotutelle Agreement should be sent to the Advisory Panel of the Partner Institution for the purposes of their ensuring that the agreement is acceptable to the Partner Institution.
+4. Once completed the JCU Overarching Cotutelle Agreement should be sent to the Advisory Panel of the Partner Institution for the purpose of ensuring that the agreement is acceptable to the Partner Institution.
 This may involve the legal team at the Partner Institution.
-It is important to note that changes cannot be made to the body of the agreement, and if the Partner Institution wishes to make amendments to any clauses in the body of the agreement, this should be noted in the Schedule of the agreement.
-It should also be noted that the Partner Institution may prefer to use their own agreement rather than the JCU Standard Cotutelle Agreement but this would not be our preference and will add to the processing time at JCU’s end because we may have to involve the JCU legal team.
+It is important to note that changes cannot be made to the body of the agreement, and if the Partner Institution proposes amendments to any clauses in the body of the agreement, this should be noted in the Schedule of the Agreement (Appendix 1).
+The Partner Institution may prefer to use their own agreement rather than the JCU Overarching Cotutelle Agreement.
+If a Partner Institution’s agreement is used, this may delay the commencement of the agreement due to additional assessment being required.

-- Upon receiving the agreement the GRS will have a preliminary conversation with the Advisory Panel at JCU, then ensure that the agreement in its current form is acceptable to JCU.
+6. Upon receiving the agreement, the GRS will conduct a preliminary conversation with the JCU Advisory Panel, and then ensure that the agreement in its current form is acceptable to JCU.
 This may involve the JCU legal team.

-- If the agreement is not acceptable to JCU the GRS will negotiate the terms of the agreement with the appropriate person at the Partner Institution.
+6.1 If the agreement is determined to be unacceptable to JCU, the GRS will negotiate the terms of the agreement with the Partner Institution.
 This can be a lengthy process depending on the nature of the terms being negotiated.

-- Once the terms of the agreement are acceptable to both JCU and the Partner Institution, the agreement must be signed.
-JCU will accept digital signatures unless the Partner Institution requires signatures on hard copies.
-If hard copies are required, the two universities will decide which university will commence the signatures and that university will print two hard copies and obtain signatures from that institution.
+7. Once the terms of the agreement are acceptable to both JCU and the Partner Institution, the agreement must be signed.
+Both digital and hard copy signatures are accepted by JCU.
+If the Partner Institution requires hard copies, the two universities will decide which university will commence the signatures and that university will print two hard copies and obtain signatures from that institution.
 The hard copies must then be sent to the other university for signatures, following which one copy will be sent back to the university from which the hard copies originated.

-- Once the Cotutelle Agreement has been finalized and the HDR Candidate has been enrolled, the Graduate Research School will:
+8. Once the Cotutelle Agreement has been finalised and the HDR candidate has been enrolled, the GRS will:

 - In the Student Management System in the “Student Comment” screen add a “CTT” comment and the name of the Partner Institution.